Become a Foster Parent or Adult Assisted Living Provider

 Therapeutic foster parents provide the everyday basic needs of a child and help the child grow through educational, cultural and social experiences, and offer positive teaching and a willingness to set firm boundaries while remaining patient and tolerant.
 Foster parents receive a daily stipend for the therapeutic care they provide.

 Adult assisted living providers open their homes to adults who experience developmental or physical disabilities.
 Adult providers are independent operators who become licensed through the State of Alaska.
 Services and supports commonly provided include assistance with activities of daily living, such as bathing, dressing, meal planning, medication assistance, transportation, etc. Providers receive a daily stipend for the supports identified in the individual's assisted living plan and have the support and resources offered through their support team at Hope.

 We can help you determine if becoming a foster parent is the right choice for you, and we will provide training and guidance for your success.
 As a Child Placement Agency, we are authorized to license homes through the State of Alaska.
 If you have questions or would like to inquire for more information, contact our Foster Care Licensing Specialist, Courtney Wise by email or by calling 907-433-4864.

 Family preservation is a core value and principal at Hope.
-We want to make sure your child is still able to participate as a valuable member in your family.
+We want to make sure your child is still able to participate as a valuable member of your family.

 Family Habilitation (Fam Hab) is similar to Day Habilitation, but instead of learning skills in a community setting, individuals learn skills in a family setting.
 This is a voluntary service that supports children as well as adults to learn life skills.
-Although goals are chosen on an individual basis, the skills of house hold chores, food preparation, money management, and living peacfully with housemates are cornerstones of Fam Hab.
+Although goals are chosen on an individual basis, the skills of household chores, food preparation, money management, and living peacefully with housemates are cornerstones of Fam Hab.
 This is an invaluable resource for families and children/young adults to learn and cultivate growth.